AdobeDocs/commerce-cloud-service.en/help/user/admin/admin-intro.md

 # Account administration

 A Magento program includes a Cloud Manager interface that helps you to fully manage environments, pipelines, and Git repositories.
-As a Business owner or Administrator, you can provision and manage multiple programs, grant user access, and control the deployment-to-production process.
+As a Business owner or Administrator, you can provision and manage multiple programs and grant user access from the Admin Console Experience.

 ## First time log in